 Building on the master plan's goal for increased public access, the Conservancy created a way-finding signage and branding template for the Baldwin Hills Parklands which was implemented in 2011.
 These signs, located on freeways, major streets and intersections direct the public to the park and its wide range of amenities.
 During the implementation of the way-finding project, regional stakeholders, including the Baldwin Hills Regional Conservation Authority, Culver City, City of Los Angeles, California State Parks, and the Coastal Conservancy, coalesced behind a long held vision of aligning approximately ten-miles of trails linking the Baldwin Hills with 22-miles of the California Coastal Trail.
 Under the leadership of the County's Second District, the Conservancy and its partners are poised to create the first regional trail in Southwest Los Angeles County.
 When completed, the trail will establish a seamless corridor with a strong sense of place that connects upland residents with California's coast and wetlands.
 Feasibility studies that included public workshops on proposed trail features, alignments, and multi-modal access issues have been completed.
 Construction documents are being developed for seven segments of trail connecting Stocker Corridor, Reuben Ingold Park, Norman Houston Park, Kenneth Hahn SRA, Stoneview Nature Center, Baldwin Hills Scenic Overlook and Culver City Park to the Ballona Creek Bike Path.
 The planned infrastructure improvements demonstrate regional transportation solutions that reduce carbon emissions and improve public health.
-The Conservancy has undertaken the implementation of two Park to Playa segments to be completed over the next few years.
+The Conservancy has undertaken the implementation of three Park to Playa segments.
+Two of them have been completed with the third under development for implementation over the next few years.